-The overall goal of the project is to determine the best approach for restoring ecosystem processes at Swan Lake.
-Specific work products are listed above under technical assessment tasks.
-Deliverables will also include convening three public meetings.
-The results of tasks completed in support of the technical assessment, and the outcomes of community meetings leading to the selection of a preferred alternative will be presented in a final report.
-The final report will include conceptual designs for the preferred alternative that are suitable for seeking funding to support project design (Phase 2).
+Deliverables: The results of tasks completed in support of the technical assessment, and the outcomes of community meetings leading to the selection of a preferred alternative will be presented in a final report.
+The final report will include a conceptual sketches for the preferred alternative that are suitable for seeking funding to support project design (Phase 2).